Theories of Social Violence Question Answers

 Answer:

-War on drugs is not new in the United States, and the country is struggling for many years on this issue.
+The war on drugs is not new in the United States, and the country is struggling for many years on this issue.
 The war on drugs in the United States has failed, and it is time for a new strategy based on regulation.
 It’s been several decades since the United States is busy dealing with the issues and problems of drugs.
 In the country, there is a huge rate of drug users and drug addicts who are consistent users of drugs.
 The war against drugs showed no satisfactory results and every year tens of thousands of people die due to the overdose of drugs.
 The on-crime policies are implemented in the country to decrease the rate of drug users.
 The black markets of drugs in Mexico become the reason of numerous people dies on an annual basis which is an explicit representation of the failure of the government against the drugs measures.
-The rate of drug users does not have much decline for several years despite the fact that the government put numerous efforts to deal with the issues of war.
+The rate of drug users does not have much declined for several years despite the fact that the government put numerous efforts to deal with the issues of war.
 The goal of the War on Drugs was to reduce drug usage and create tougher laws on not only suppliers but those using.
 Even though convictions of drug crimes have increased and there have been countless task forces to end large-scale drug rings, we are no closer to a solution than we were in the beginning.
 The United States has spent billions of dollars to eradicate the drug problem yet every day our streets and cities are filled with drug dealers and addicts.
 Over the years we have made some great strides in this war, but it’s a losing battle because even when you catch one drug supplier, another one pops in their place reaping the rewards from the competition.
-Our local and federal law enforcement agencies are also tainted as some within the ranks accept bribes and get kickbacks from major drug dealers to stay off their tail.
+Our local and federal law enforcement agencies are also tainted as some within the ranks accept bribes and get kickbacks from major drug dealers to stay off their tails.

 References